princiya/princiya-blog/src/pages/dart/index.md

 ---
-title: Dart
+title: Flutter
 date: '2020-07-04'
-spoiler: So I tried Dart today for the first time
+spoiler: So I tried Flutter today for the first time
-cta: 'dart'
+cta: 'Flutter'
+tags: ["technical"]
 ---

 Today I tried [Flutter](https://flutter.dev) for the first time.
 Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.